Here, you should find all the essential information about how to "negotiate Madrid" upon arrival.

 Transportation expenses vary on the particular type of transportation used.
 Details about these modes of transportation can be found on the Madrid Transportation page.

 Pack light.
-Although baggage carts are free and plentiful in the airport, they are rare in train and bus stations.
+Although baggage carts are free and plentiful in the Madrid Barajas Airport, they are rare in train and bus stations.

-On the whole, Spaniards dress up more than Americans or the British.
+On the whole, Spaniards dress up more than Americans or the British - although this is changing.
 What you bring will depend a great deal on what time of year you visit.
 Summer will be hot nearly everywhere, but don't forget a raincoat or an umbrella.
 Visits in winter, fall, and spring call for warm clothing and boots.

 It is sensible to wear casual, comfortable clothing and shoes when sightseeing, but remember to pack some dressier outfits to wear to fine restaurants and nightclubs.
 American tourists can be spotted easily in Spain because they are the ones wearing sneakers.
-If you want to blend in, wear leather shoes.
+If you want to blend in, wear leather shoes and skip the baseball hat.
+On the other hand, summer hats - for women and follicly-challenged men - can be great protection against the harsh summer sun.

 Electricity

-To use your U.S.-purchased electric-powered equipment, bring a converter and an adapter.
+To use your U.S.-purchased electric-powered equipment, bring a converter and a plug adapter.
 The electrical current in Spain is 220 volts, 50 cycles alternating current (AC); wall outlets take Continental-type plugs, with two round prongs.
+Many computer laptops and digital cameras, whether bought in the USA, UK, or other country, can be plugged into any Spain wall-socket by simply utilizing a plug adapter as these appliances tend to carry automatically switchable electrical currents.

 All U.S., U.K., and Canadian citizens, even infants, need only a valid passport to enter Spain for stays of up to 90 days.